-It’s surprising that it has taken us this long to catch on to the undeniable mind-body connection.
+It’s surprising that it has taken us this long to catch onto the undeniable mind-body connection.
 However, strengthening that connection is critical for optimal overall health and happiness.
 You become more in tune with your body.
 What can it withstand?
 What can’t it?
 You get to know yourself better.
-You begin to understand how certain feelings and emotions manifest.
+You

 So, how do you strengthen your mind-body connection?

 Like most good things in life, it takes work.
 Essentially, it all comes down to mindfulness practice - living

 Digital devices are distracting.
 Not to mention, we don’t exactly know the consequences of the long-term use of most of these devices (I mean - some of them have only been around for a decade

 Most of the time, they distract you from reality and from feeling.
 They put us in a head-space outside ourselves.
 But strengthening your mind-body connection comes from within.

 A digital detox can be a regular break that you sorely need.
 Plan a couple of hours to partake in other activities.
 Think reading, playing a musical instrument, meditation, knitting, crafts, yoga - anything that requires zero digital technology.
 Plus, most of these activities require some sort of motor movement.

 Or if you want to go full out - try a weekend away.
 Book a remote cabin or camping spot.
 Go on a wellness retreat.
 Reconnect with yourself - with your body and your mind.